hoangsvit/eplus.dev/clzmbhrwg000109ia1dtg0l1y.md

 ---
 title: "Connect and Configure Data for your AppSheet App - GSP910"
 seoTitle: "Connect and Configure Data for your AppSheet App - GSP910"
 seoDescription: "In this lab, you use AppSheet to enhance a basic application with additional functionality using data from a second data source.
-Using the AppSheet editor, "
+Using the AppSheet editor,"
 datePublished: Fri Aug 09 2024 06:19:48 GMT+0000 (Coordinated Universal Time)
 cuid: clzmbhrwg000109ia1dtg0l1y
 slug: connect-and-configure-data-for-your-appsheet-app-gsp910